-External: Playground/School Grounds, Windows/Doors/Gates/Fences Good
+External: Playground/School Grounds,

+Windows/Doors/Gates/Fences

 The playground equipment and school grounds in the vicinity of the area being evaluated appear to be clean, safe, and functional.

-The following action/s was/will be taken to ensure:
+Actions were/will be taken to ensure:

 There is no exposed broken glass accessible to pupils and staff.
 Exterior doors and gates are functioning and do not pose a security risk.